-The buyer who has registered within the online store may at any time check and change the personal data provided, as well as cancel his registration after logging in to the e-commerce website in the section "XY (e.g. My profile)".
+The Buyer who has registered in the online store may at any time check and change the personal data provided, as well as cancel the registration after logging in to the e-commerce website in the section "XY (e.g. My profile)".